ga386-hash/Interactive-Lab-Hub/Lab 3/README.md

 (This shell file should be saved to your own repo for this lab.)

 \*\***Then answer: Is the same greeting, in these different voices, the same greeting?
 Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*

+**No. The words were the same, but each voice changed who it sounded like.
+Some voices sounded flat and robotic, like a computer alert, and "excited" almost sounded sarcastic because the voice didn't sound excited at all.
+Others sounded more human but choppy, like a recorded message.
+The most natural one sounded like a real person, so the same line felt like an actual welcome.
+My name is a good example.
+I had to spell it "Gahl" and stretch out the vowel to get the voice to say it right.
+When a voice says your name wrong, the greeting stops feeling personal.**

 ## B. Speech to Text